ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

     `salt` is not empty.

 ArgumentException
-: The length of `bytes` is larger than
+: The length of `bytes` is greater than
     [[MaxOutputSize|KeyDerivationAlgorithm Class#MaxOutputSize]].

 ObjectDisposedException